Gregory Ebel: Biography

 Ebel entered private industry in 1998, when he joined Westcoast Energy in Vancouver as vice-president for strategic development.
 Following the acquisition of Westcoast by Duke Energy in 2002, Ebel relocated to Charlotte, North Carolina to become managing director for mergers and acquisitions.
 In November of that year, Duke appointed him vice-president for investment and shareholder relations.
-In October 2004, Ebel was appointed president of Union Gas, which had been acquired by Westcoast in 1992 and was now part of Duke's portfolio of company.
+In October 2004, Ebel was appointed president of Union Gas, which had been acquired by Westcoast in 1992 and was now part of Duke's portfolio of companies.
 The appointment was effective 1 January 2005.
 As president, Ebel worked out of the company's headquarters in Chatham, Ontario.

 In July 2006, Duke formed a new subsidiary company to hold all its gas operations.
 The company, called Gas SpinCo.
 Inc. initially, was renamed Spectra Energy that November.
 On 2 January 2007, Spectra was spun off frum Duke as an independent, publicly traded company.
 When Spectra came into operation, Ebel left Union Gas and relocated to Houston, where he became the new company's chief financial officer.
 In June 2008, Ebel was chosen to succeed president Fred Fowler, would retire at the beginning of 2009.

-In September 2016, Enbridge agreed to acquire Spectra in an all-stock deal worth C$37 million.
+In September 2016, Enbridge agreed to acquire Spectra in an all-stock deal worth C$37 Billion.
 The acquisition would make Enbridge the largest energy infrastructure company in North America.
 Shareholders of both companies approved the merger that December.
 When the acquisition concluded on 27 February 2007, Ebel succeeded David Allen Arledge as chairman of the board.

 At the end of 2022, Ebel relinquished the chairmanship and was succeeded by Pamela Carter.
 Concurrently, on 1 January 2023 he was appointed president, succeeding Albert Monaco.

 Ebel was married first to Kimberly Van Belle, with whom he had two daughters.
 The couple later divorced.
 He secondly married Terri Ebel.